mshockwave/portfolio/content/blog/llvm-machine-scheduler-2.md

 ### So, what's next?
 Perhaps surprisingly, I think there are actually many works we can do for in-order processors in this area!

 Compared to other parts of LLVM backend, Machine Scheduler hasn't received many improvements or even just changes in the past decade.
 I am convinced that this is caused by the fact that out-of-order processors have dominated the market and hence the compiler development space in the past few decades or so -- and out-of-order processors are much more agnostic or resilient to the instruction scheduling quality, as the whole premises of out-of-order-ness is to do the exactly same scheduling in hardware, during runtime, yet with more precision.
 In other words -- it's usually not worth the efforts to improve Machine Scheduler for out-of-order processors.
-To be fair, reducing the number of register spillings (through instruction scheduling) still helps, but even on that regards, missing a few register spillings generally won't make a huge differernt performance-wise on modern out-of-order processors.
+To be fair, reducing the number of register spillings (through instruction scheduling) still helps, but even on that regards, missing a few register spillings generally won't make a huge difference performance-wise on modern out-of-order processors.

 It's a different story for in-order processors, of course.
 Stallings and register spillings both make huge impacts on performance, and therefore the importance of instruction scheduling quality for these processors.
 Sadly in the past few decades, most in-order processors are embedded ones, where either the hardware is not complicated enough to warrant more advanced scheduling techniques, or the fact that performance altogether is just not the first priority to them.
 All of these factors contribute to the relatively staggering development in Machine Scheduler and to some extent, the scheduling model framework.